Suspect in custody after officer-involved shooting at Florence airport

 The Florence County Coroner’s Office along with the Florence County Sheriff’s Office confirm an airport officer was killed in the shooting this morning near the airport at 2100 Terminal Drive.

+26-year-old Jackson Ryan Winkeler of Dillon has been identified as the victim of the shooting, which happened shortly before 6:00 a.m. on airport property according to officials.
+Sources tell WMBF News Winkeler was also a firefighter with the Latta Fire Department.

-In a realse, SLED says the suspect in the shooting has been apprehended.
+In a release, SLED says the suspect in the shooting has been apprehended.

 “Agents of the S.C.
 Law Enforcement Division continue their investigation of an incident Sunday morning in which a man shot and killed an Airport Public Safety Officer during a traffic stop at Florence Regional Airport,” the release began.